Michael R. Clinton

 - State Bar of Texas

-- Michael has also appeared pro hac vice before the U.S. District Courts for the Districts of Utah, New Jersey, Southern District of West Virginia, and Southern District of New York, as well as state courts for the state of New Jersey and the Commonwealth of Massachusetts.
+- Michael has also appeared pro hac vice before the U.S. District Courts for the District of Utah, District of New Jersey, Southern District of New York, Eastern District of California, Southern District of West Virginia, and Southern District of Florida, as well as state courts of New Jersey and Massachusetts.